allenjd3/adminlte-laravel/Readme.md

 ## 2. Insert components

+### Miscellaneous sections

+These sections have default values that can be overidden.

+	@section('image_uri','example.com') //add url for your user image here
+	@section('main_footer','Copyright 1212') //this is the copyright area
+	@section('right_footer','A right side footer') //This is the right footer area
+	@section('profile_link','mylink.com') //this is the profile url in the admin dropdown

+### Left Sidebar section

 	@section('left-sidebar')

 		//insert your links here.

 	@endsection

-The components that you can include in the sidebar are below
+The components that you can include in the sidebar are listed below the content area.

+### The Main Content Area

     @section('content')